The Bankrate promise

-The drawback of CDs is that you have to make a commitment to keep your money in the account for a certain amount of time.
-Each CD has a term, usually ranging from a few months to a few years.
-If you try to withdraw money from the CD before its term ends, you might have to pay a penalty.
+The downside of CDs is that you have to keep your money in the account for a certain amount of time, called a term.
+CD terms can range from a few months to 10 years.
+If you withdraw money from the CD before the term ends, you likely will have to pay a penalty.

 What is an early withdrawal penalty?

-When you put money in a CD, you choose a term, like 12 months or 3 years.
-The CD’s term is how long you plan to keep your money in the account.
-Think of it like making a promise to the bank for that length of time.
+One of the first things you’ll encounter when shopping for a CD is the option to choose a term.
+The CD term is how long you must keep your money in the account.
+It’s like making a promise to the bank for that length of time.

-If you try to withdraw money from the CD before the term is over, you’re breaking the promise you made to keep your money in the account.
-As payment for breaking that promise, you usually have to pay a fee.
-It’s called an early withdrawal penalty.
+If you withdraw money from the CD before the term is over, you’re breaking the promise you made to keep your money in the account.
+For breaking that promise, you usually have to pay a fee called an early withdrawal penalty.

 The cost of an early withdrawal